-Suspect dead in Georgia police shooting
+2nd Georgia officer dies; suspect dead

 GBI Director Vernon Keenan called Lembrick a career criminal who "wreaked havoc on this community."

 Smarr and Smith were longtime friends, Americus police Chief Mark Scott said.
 "They are model officers.
 They're both heroes in my opinion," he said.
 "My heart goes out to their families."
+Smith joined the campus force in August.

+GSW President Charles Patterson offered his condolences to Smith's family.
+"Officer Smith was a bright, young and energetic officer, and he will be sorely missed," he said in a statement.